California Institute of the Arts: Theater

 In his book, Survival of the Richest, media theorist and MFA directing program graduate Douglas Rushkoff described his time while a theater student at CalArts.
 He saw CalArts as an institution that offered numerous opportunities for interdisciplinary collaboration; however, despite the creative atmosphere, the theater school was rooted in tradition, adhering to the classical approach to drama with a focus on crisis, climax, and resolution.

 Rushkoff, influenced by the experimental theater of the 1970s and 1980s (i.e. Happenings, Fluxus), had a different perspective on theater.
 Rushkoff believed in blurring the line between performer and audience, and questioned the traditional theater model, which he viewed as imposing a sense of inevitability and confirming established order.
 He saw this as cultural propaganda, creating problems in the first act and solving them in the last.

 In addition to his dissatisfaction with the traditional theater model, Rushkoff was troubled by the high cost of theater productions.
-After attending a performance of Brecht's Threepenny Opera at the Ahmanson Theatre in 1989, and noticing the high cost of the least expensive ticket, he decide to leave the theater behind in favor of the Internet.
+After attending a performance of Bertolt Brecht's The Threepenny Opera at the Ahmanson Theatre in 1989 and noticing the high cost of the least expensive ticket, he decided to leave the theater behind in favor of the Internet.
 He believed that interactivity and digital platforms, such as the Web and hypertext stories, would provide users with multiple pathways and the freedom to choose their own adventures.
 Even in video games with clear-cut goals (i.e. Super Mario, World of Warcraft), players could derive satisfaction from exploring the game world rather than focusing solely on achieving the official story objectives.